starandtina/JavaScript-Snippets/README.md

 # tempest.js

 A simple layout manager.
 Creating a way for regions to be defined and used to create swappable layout.

+# ajax.call.js

+A succinct way of making Ajax calls.